pyedifice/pyedifice/README.md

 ### Dynamic reload
 One other advantage of declarative code is that it is easier for humans and machines to reason about.
-Edifice takes advantage of this by offering hot reloading of Components.
+Edifice takes advantage of this by offering hot reloading of Elements.
 When a file in your application is changed, the loader will reload all components in that file with preserved props (since that state comes from the caller) and reset state.
 Because rendering is abstracted away, it is simple to diff the UI trees and have the Edifice renderer figure out